RendijsC/DS-CA1/README.md

 ###  Extra (If relevant).

 Lambda Layers was utilized to speed up deployment.
-A common folder was created where re used code is stored and then called when need in lambdas.
+A common folder was created where recycled code is stored and then called when needed in lambdas.

 authRequest is used to authenticate API request, this is reused in updateGame, deleteGame and addGame.

-ddbClient is used in all lambdas this create a DynamoDB document Client.
+ddbClient is used in all lambdas this create a DynamoDB Document Client.

 errorResponse is used in all lambdas this provides consistent success and error response for lambdas.